HOW CAN A REVERSE MORTGAGE HELP YOU?

 - The homeowner must keep current on all property taxes, homeowner’s insurance, homeowner’s association fees or any other financial obligations

-- The property must be maintained and kept in good condition.
+- The property must be maintained and kept up to FHA standards

 Under the terms of a reverse mortgage in San Diego, the homeowner maintains legal title to the property.
 This is true even if the loan balance becomes greater than the value of the home.
 As long as one of the homeowners continues to live in the home as their primary residence and continues to maintain the financial responsibilities of that home, the balance does not become due.